Competitor Guide

 Pricing

 Free plan available.
-Paid plans start at around $7 per agent per month on Standard, scaling to $14 on Professional and $40 on Enterprise with annual billing.
+Paid plans start at around $7 per agent per month on Standard, scaling to $14 on Professional and $40 on Enterprise.
+View Zoho Desk pricing.

-Help Scout is an email-first shared inbox platform for small support teams, combining a collaborative inbox, Beacon live chat, and a Docs knowledge base in one approachable tool.
+Help Scout is an email-first shared inbox platform combining a collaborative inbox, Beacon live chat, and a Docs knowledge base in one approachable tool.

 Key features

 • Shared inbox.
-Collaborative email workspace where team members assign, comment on, and resolve customer conversations together.
+Collaborative email workspace where team members assign, comment on, and resolve conversations together without inbox clutter.

 • Beacon live chat.
-Lightweight chat widget that surfaces knowledge base articles for self-service before a conversation begins.
+Lightweight chat widget surfacing knowledge base articles for self-service before a live conversation begins.

 • AI assist features.
-Drafts, summarises, and refines agent responses within the inbox at higher plan tiers.
+Drafts, summarises, and refines agent responses within the inbox at higher plan tiers without add-on purchases.

 Why choose Help Scout over Tidio?